SoloSculptor/SoloSync/README.md

 - Notification for fail uploading, i.e. "Can't overwrite current printing file."

 ## Known Issues
+- No copy/paste support on MAC.
+(Confirm fixed in next release.)
 - Distribution package size is too big.
 (This is a Electron based application, I have no idea about how to make it smaller yet.)
 - Typo "Octoprint" on main window.
 - Main window show scolling bar on Windows.
 - App is not single instance yet.

+## Coming Update
+- Copy/paste support on MAC.